 Getting Your Queue Number

-When you get inside the immigration office, walk straight ahead to the help desk.
-The girl working behind the desk will check your documents and then tell you to go upstairs to the second floor.
-You won’t get a queue number at this point although the machine that dispenses queue numbers is right next to you.
+When you get inside the immigration office, go straight to the help desk.
+The person working behind the desk will check your documents and then give you a queue number.

 Seeing the Immigration Officer